confluentinc/streaming-ops/README.md

     make install-flux-dev
     ```

-    * The script will install Flux into the cluster and then wait for you to add the shown key to your repository in the Settings->Deploy Keys section.
+    * The script will install FluxCD into the cluster.
+FluxCD requires access to your Git repository in order to faciliate GitOps based continuous delivery.
+After installation, FluxCD is waiting for access to the configured GitHub repository.
+The script presents you with a deploy key that FluxCD generated.
+Add this deploy key to your GitHub forked repository under Settings->Deploy keys, giving the key write access to the repository.
 Write access is required for Flux to manage Tags to control the syncronized state.
 See the [Flux documentation](https://docs.fluxcd.io/en/1.17.1/tutorials/get-started.html#giving-write-access) for more details.

-    * You will see the following if the syncronization between Flux and the repository is setup properly:
+    * After configuring the Deploy Key, you should see the following if the syncronization between Flux and the GitHub repository is setup properly:

       ```
       >>> Github deploy key is ready
       >>> Cluster bootstrap done!
       ```

+    * FluxCD now has the ability to perform GitOps based CD and the Kubernetes cluster should begin to materialize with running software.

 1. Verify secrets are available